ices-eg/wg_MGWG/state-space/Minutes.md

 Some confusion about the goal of this project and importance of retrospective patterns/Mohn's rho for comparing models.
 Arni M. provided a summary that he has given to ICES ACOM, etc.

+Vanessa T. and Arni M. will come up with ideas for a structure of the introduction.

 Next call is 15 November 2018 at 10am (EST, UTC-5)